sylabs/singularity-userdocs/appendix.rst

    (e.g. ``arm64``) of an image to pull from a ``library://`` or OCI source.
    Defaults to the host architecture.

+#. **SINGULARITY_AUTHFILE**: Specify a non-standard location for storing /
+   reading login credentials for OCI/Docker registries.
+See the :ref:`authfile documentation <sec:authfile>`.

 ``B``
 =====